MooersLab/EasyPyMOL/README.md

    ```py
     run roundview.py
    ```
 Please note that the "run" command just loads the script into PyMOL.
 It does not execute it.
-Now the roundview() command is available by typing "roundview", and the on-line documentation is available by typing "roundview".
+Now the roundview() command is available by typing "roundview", and the on-line documentation is available by typing "help roundview".

 2. load [`roundview.py`](./roundview.py) with the plugin manager (see plugin pulldown) in PyMOL